atlassian/github-for-jira/CONTRIBUTING.md

 **Note:** Most certainly, if you are running Postgres in docker, it won’t have any info about your local user, so the superuser will be named postgres instead of having the same name as your Mac user.
 You can fix this by:
 * Open db/config.json
 * Add "username": "postgres", inside "development" and "test".
-* Be careful to not commit this file!
+* Be careful to not commit the changes in this file!

 To set up the databases and keep their schemas up to date, run: